Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 - the realm of username as used in the EAP-Identity exchange ("outer ID")
 - the servername as presented during the EAP-TLS exchange by the EAP-FIDO server
-- the relyingPartyIdentifier (rpId) that is used during the FIDO CTAP2 client authentication phase
+- the relyingPartyIdentifier (rpId) that is used during the FIDO CTAP client authentication phase

 EAP-FIDO requires the registered scope to be: